-Generally, physical fitness is defined as the ability of a person to meet the physical demands of daily life and carrying out the day-to-day activities without unnecessary fatigue.
-There are numerous benefits of physical fitness which include better health, greater strength, more flexibility, increased energy, improved appearance and many more.
+Generally, physical fitness is defined as the ability of a person to meet the physical demands of daily life and carry out day-to-day activities without unnecessary fatigue.
+There are numerous benefits of physical fitness which include better health, greater strength, more flexibility, increased energy, improved appearance, and many more.
 Being physically and mentally fit helps to improve the quality of life.

 There are mainly five components of physical fitness, which you need to consider for optimal health.

 Let’s take a look at each of the fitness components necessary for optimal health.

 Cardiorespiratory endurance is the ability of the circulatory and respiratory systems to supply oxygen during sustained physical activity.
 It consists of exercise like walking, running, biking, rowing, treadmills, jogging, etc. that forces the functioning of your cardiovascular system i.e. lungs, heart, and blood vessels.
 It consists of aerobic physical activities lasting longer than 90 seconds.
 It is very important to be fit in your cardiovascular system.
 To improve cardiovascular endurance, aerobic exercise should be performed at least 3 times per week, 15-20 minutes each day.

 Muscular endurance is the ability to perform repeated muscular efforts over a period of time without fatigue.
 A good muscular endurance can perform more repetitions of a particular strength training exercise such as running, jogging, cross-training on an elliptical machine, etc.